 If membership contributions are not paid by the due date, membership in the RMF program may be suspended and insurance coverage terminated.
 Without insurance, individual chapters and their members may become personally liable for any claims that might arise.

-19. How often does the RMF review its insurance program?
 The RMF Board of Directors reviews various aspects of the risk management program annually.
 Additionally, Sigma Chi Fraternity's Executive Committee reviews the RMF Board's recommendations annually.